iiab/iiab/roles/usb-lib/README.rst

 * /Share
 * /Piratebox/Share

-...and if found, create a symlink of the form /library/www/html/local_content/USBn pointing to /media/usbn.
+...and if found, creates a symlink of the form /library/www/html/local_content/USBn pointing to /media/usbn.

 There is also a patch for problems with automount on Fedora 21+